-- treating animals with chemical repellents prior to and during transportation, in sanitized vehicles treated with appropriate residual contact insecticide; - ii) loading, transporting and unloading animals at times of low vector activity (i.e. bright sunshine and low temperature); - iii) ensuring vehicles do not stop en route during dawn or dusk, or overnight, unless the animals are held behind insect proof netting; - iv) darkening the interior of the vehicle, for example by covering the roof or sides of vehicles with shade cloth; - monitoring for vectors at common stopping and offloading points to gain information on seasonal variations; - vi) using historical, ongoing or AHS modelling information to identify low risk ports and transport routes.

-b) Transport by air
+- i) treating animals with chemical repellents prior to and during transportation, in sanitized vehicles treated with appropriate residual contact insecticide; - ii) loading, transporting and unloading animals at times of low vector activity (i.e. bright sunshine and low temperature); - iii) ensuring vehicles do not stop en route during dawn or dusk, or overnight, unless the animals are held behind insect proof netting; - iv) darkening the interior of the vehicle, for example by covering the roof or sides of vehicles with shade cloth; - v) surveillance for vectors at common stopping and offloading points to gain information on seasonal variations; - vi) using historical, ongoing or modelling information on AHS to identify low risk ports and transport routes. - b) Transport by air

-Prior to loading the equids, the crates, containers or jetstalls are sprayed with an insecticide approved in the country of dispatch.
+Prior to loading the equids, the crates, containers or jet stalls are sprayed with an insecticide approved in the country of dispatch.

-Crates, containers or jet stalls in which equids are being transported and the cargo hold of the aircraft must be sprayed with an approved insecticide just after the doors to the aircraft are closed and prior to takeoff, or immediately prior to the closing of the aircraft doors after loading.
+Crates, containers or jet stalls in which equids are being transported and the cargo hold of the aircraft should be sprayed with an approved insecticide when the doors have been closed and prior to take off.
+All possible insect harbourage should be treated.
+The spray containers should be retained for inspection on arrival.

-In addition, during any stopover in countries or zones not free of AHS, prior to, or immediately after the opening of any aircraft door and until all doors are closed, netting of appropriate gauge impregnated with an approved insecticide must be placed over all crates, containers or jetstalls.
+In addition, during any stopover in countries or zones not free from AHS, prior to the opening of any aircraft door and until all doors are closed, netting of appropriate gauge impregnated with an approved insecticide should be placed over all crates, containers or jet stalls.

-Articles 12.1.13. to 12.1.15. define the principles and provide guidance on surveillance for AHS, complementary to Chapter 1.4. and, for vectors, complementary to Chapter 1.5.
+Articles 12.1.11. to 12.1.13. define the principles and provide guidance on surveillance for AHS, complementary to Chapter 1.4. and, for vectors, complementary to Chapter 1.5.